 What is an air fryer?
 This is a question many consumers are still asking.
-The name can be misleading, as this handy device does much more than fry up diet-busting treats.
+The name can be misleading, as this air cooker does much more than fry up diet-busting treats.
 It roasts, grills, fries, and even BAKES!

 How Does an Air Fryer Work?